 Our Guide to

-The Democratic Republic of Congo Safari
+Democratic Republic of Congo Holidays

 A Safari secret.

+Democratic Republic of Congo Holidays are awesome adventures, covering ground so people ever will, are you up for it?
 The Democratic Republic of Congo, or DRC has long been a country shrouded in darkness from its political turmoil, dwindling rainforest and internal wars over natural resources.

 These days, things are ever so slowly getting back on their feet.

-It is certainly an almighty adventure for those willing to charter new territory and discover truly magical moments in Africa’s wilderness.
+Democratic Republic of Congo holidays are certainly an almighty adventure for those willing to charter new territory and discover truly magical moments in Africa’s wilderness.

 The highlight of a visit to the Democratic Republic of Congo has to be Virunga National Park, a UNESCO World Heritage Site in the east and on the border of Uganda and Rwanda.
 Virunga is Africa’s oldest national park plus the continent’s most biologically diverse area that is formally protected.
 Some 7,800 square kilometres of land ranges from swamps, erosion valleys, forests, Savannas to lava plains, active volcanoes and the glaciated peaks of the Rwenzori mountains.